seejohnrun/seejohnrun.github.io/_posts/2012-02-20-sass-is-boss.markdown

   _syntaxhighlighter_encoded: '1'
   dsq_thread_id: '608791400'
 ---
 Another installment of my  .. is boss  series, where I highlight a technology I love.
-This week, one that I ve been using for about two years.
+This week, one that I've been using for about two years.
 Its called Sass, and it provides a syntax called  SCSS  (Sassy CSS), which is an extension of CSS3 that can be compiled down to CSS with a <a href="http://sass-lang.com/download.html">sass compiler</a>.

-I ve used Sass in many projects, even outside of Ruby / Rails, where it is just as valid, only less popular.
+I've used Sass in many projects, even outside of Ruby / Rails, where it is just as valid, only less popular.

 By being compiled, Sass is able to add a few amazing features.
 Here are two of my favorites:
 <h2 id="nesting">Nesting</h2>